COLLECT ORIGINAL ARIA AZUL ART

 Director's Statement

-Color Theories explores first menstruation as a rite of passage for witnessing the cycles of life.
+Color Theories is an experimental narrative short that explores grief and transformation through a poetic exploration of the Visual Light Spectrum and a realization of the depths of our interconnectivity within the fabric of reality.
+The story focuses on how first menstruation is a rite of passage for carrying the cycles of life and the questions that arise in our hearts when facing loss/change.
 Making this film allowed me to explore narrative storytelling experimentally without disregarding traditional story structure.
 There are two stories happening across the movie.
-One is the straight narrative that follows Charlotte across this summer of first menstruation, grief, and growth.
+One is the straight narrative that follows Charlotte as she grapples with her mothers stroke and her changing body.
 The other narrative is symbolic and follows an exploration of the color spectrum.
-Each color appears in the film in correlation with theories and folklore about what each hue motivates and exemplifies within the human experience.
-It all begins with the color red.
-The symbolic narrative helps drive and explore the emotional arc of the character.
+Each color appears in the film in correlation with theories and folklore about how different colors interact with and motivate our experience of being human.
+The story begins with the color red reinforcing that we all came here through a woman’s body, and the film ends with violet, a color said to represent our inner vision and dreams for ourselves, one another, and all that may come to pass in our lifetimes.
+The symbolic narrative helps drive the emotional arc of the character.

 CAST